aavtutov/git-project-1/INFO.md

-git is cool!
+Git is cool!
-New line
+New line!
 Another line